greyscaled/md-config/README.md

 # @vapurrmaid/md-config

-This package installs an opinionated configuration for markdown files.
+This package installs an opinionated `markdownlint` configuration for markdown files.

 ## What's Included